 2.Deadlifts with overhand grip

-There are many grip demanding exercises you can do with a sledgehammer.
+There are many grip exercises that you can do with a sledgehammer.
 All of them usually fall under one common name – sledgehammer levering.
-Never try advanced sledgehammer drills, if you are not ready.
-Breaking your head is not the point of it.
+Never try advanced sledgehammer drills if you are not ready.
+Breaking your head is not the goal.